phoenix-chain/phoenix-contracts/README.md

 - Go to this project root
 - run `./build.sh`

+After the last step is completed, the built smart contracts are stored in the `build/contracts` with their corresponding subfolders.
+Into each subfolders, there are the respective `.abi` and `.wasm` files.

 > For standard building guides, follow the instructions in [Build and deploy](https://developers.eos.io/manuals/eosio.contracts/latest/build-and-deploy) section.

 ## Contributing